 Usually oil raw sludge is taken to raw sludge storage, where it is burnt or buried.
 At the process of burning large amounts of raw sludge (dozens and hundreds of tons of raw sludge) the atmosphere is polluted by the products of incomplete hydrocarbon oxidizing.
 It is also added by a mass outburst of carbon monoxide and smoke black.

 Smoke contains a number of carcinogenic substances: benzopyrones and dioxides that are also produced when raw sludge is burnt.
 Moreover, it is not possible to achieve complete burn-up of hydrocarbons in the oil raw sludge group that contain extraneous matters of mineral components: soil, sand, etc.

 Partially burnt-out oil raw sludge is burnt in special storehouses.
 Sludge that didn’t undergo burning is stored there as well.

 Such sludge storehouses are very dangerous due to their high fire danger and the possibility of the spreading out of hydrocarbons by ground waters and precipitation.

 Construction and guarding of these storehouses require significant resources.
 Ground where the storehouse is constructed cannot be utilized for several dozens of years, which also requires additional resources.
 Sludge burning requires air pollution payments.

-However, oil raw sludge can be recycled and transformed into environment friendly substances due to biological sanitation.
+However, oil raw sludge can be recycled and transformed into environment friendly substances using bioremediation techniques.
 This operation allows decrease hydrocarbon concentration to the admissible level in 1-2 years thus ensuring significant savings that are needed for construction and management of storehouses and penalties.

 One of such operations is microbiological reprocessing with the usage of harmless microflora representatives that can decompose oil with excretion of environment friendly substances.
 Since structure and physical characteristics of sludge vary, the process of its biological decomposition requires a number of measures that lead to inactivation of toxic sludge components.